 Google Compute Engine load balancing uses forwarding rule

-objects that match and direct certain types of traffic to a load balancer.
-For
+resources to match certain types of traffic and forward it to a load balancer.

-example, a forwarding rule can match TCP traffic to port 80 on a public IP
+For example, a forwarding rule can match TCP traffic destined to port 80 IP

-matched by this forwarding rule and is directed to healthy virtual machine
+matched by this forwarding rule and then directed to healthy virtual machine

 Google offers two types of load balancing that differ in capabilities, usage scenarios, and how you configure them.
-The scenarios below can help you decide whether Network or HTTP best meet your needs.
+The scenarios below can help you decide whether Network or HTTP(S) best meet your needs.

 gcloud command line interface

-For both network and HTTP load balancing, you will use the
+For both network and HTTP(S) load balancing, you will use the

 gcloud command to